CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

 ![](images/hours.png)

 c.
-To send email to user with lab details, click on send invite button as shown below:
+To send email to user with lab details, click on send invite option as shown below:

 ![](images/sendinvite.png)